 Proudest Moment at Achievement First: “I was proud of my work during my first summer with Team IT.
 Summer is one of the team’s busiest times, and I was proud that I was given the opportunity to work independently and help upgrade wireless and wiring systems so that we could accommodate a larger capacity of computers than ever before.
 This work allowed us to provide so many more students with laptops and Internet access.”

-Undergraduate Degree: Rutgers University
+Undergraduate Degree: Virginia Commonwealth University

 Undergraduate Degree: Yale University